PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Run validation sequentially under `uv`, then create and push a complete checkpoint commit only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Next 45-result candidate characterization

+The refreshed inventory selects the contiguous final three observations inside layout pass set 1:
+`_layout_pass_set_1_final_attention_quantized_suffix_results`,
+`_layout_pass_set_1_transpose_unary_fanout_results`, and
+`_layout_pass_set_1_final_safe_binary_results`.
+Recorded
+`cleanup.layout_pass_set_1.squeeze_reshape_identity` is the immediate predecessor and `_advance_post_progress()` is the immediate successor.

+The strict contract covers both duplicate-Transpose policy values.
+The suffix receives the original `LayoutAttentionQuantizedSuffixContext`; transpose/unary recovery receives its exact embedded pass context with `include_layout_transpose=True` and `include_unary_passthrough=False`; final safe-binary recovery receives that same pass context.
+All suffix callbacks, raw schema shapes, source order, observation-only status, and compatibility wrappers are fixed.
+Complete child schemas remain in their existing focused contract tests instead of being duplicated into another large test module.

+Production is unchanged pending `passes/layout_pass_set_1_final_quantized_unary_safe_orchestration.py` and `run_layout_pass_set_1_final_quantized_unary_safe_cleanup()`.
+That owner must call public suffix, transpose/unary, and safe-binary owners in source order, return all three raw tuples unchanged and by identity, and replace only the three characterized locals with `_layout_pass_set_1_final_quantized_unary_safe_results`.
+Retain all three lowerer wrappers and every independent callback or recovery route.

+Focused sequential validation reports `7 passed, 1 xfailed`; complete reference-based affected validation reports `479 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Ruff, bytecode compilation, and whitespace checks pass.
+The unconsumed-result inventory remains 45 and the phase-result store remains exactly 128 IDs and 128 owners.

+At resume, implement only this characterized owner and lowerer replacement, convert the strict xfail to runtime order/context/option/result-identity coverage, update only stale structural entry assertions, and run affected plus standard gates sequentially under `uv`.
+Confirm the expected inventory reduction from 45 to 43, then commit and push the complete unit only.
+Do not create, update, reopen, or otherwise modify a pull request.